veselink1/refl-cpp/README.md

 `Minor` denotes a smaller change, which usually includes new features and might also change or even remove certain features.

-`Patch` denotes a version which fixed a bug and does not include new features.
+`Patch` denotes a version which fixed a bug or does not include major new features.

 ---
 ### v0.8.2